Dasharo/meta-dts/README.md

 recipients of this information should be those authorised to issue `DTS` releases.

+Below are information on how to publish `production` and `develop` releases.

+* `Production` releases deploy images to GitHub Release pages and `boot.3mdeb.com`/`boot.dasharo.com` pages to boot via iPXE.

+* `Develop` releases deploy images to GitHub Release pages, so not all users will be able to use them via iPXE.

-### How to publish a release
+### How to publish a production release

 <!--
 We should prepare scripts that automates this.
 -->

-Please follow the steps below to release a new `DTS` image.
+Please follow the steps below to release a new production `DTS` image.

 1. Make sure that everything that should go into the given release is merged to `main`.